tjsr/node_patched_npm/README.md

 ## Usage

 You may need to log in to ghcr.io to access/pull images.
-Try `docker pull ghcr.io/tjsr/node_patched_npm:20.12.2-alpine3.19-npm10.5.2` or even just
+Try `docker pull ghcr.io/tjsr/node_patched_npm:20.12.2-alpine3.19-npm10.6.0` or even just
 `docker pull ghcr.io/tjsr/node_patched_npm:latest`

+## Smaller images

+You can use this image as a builder to build an even smaller image that doesn't have npm at all, after building the base image.
+We can take that even further by using a bundler to further bundle anything included from node_modules in to a single package.
+See [Smaller images without yarn/npm](https://github.com/nodejs/docker-node/blob/main/docs/BestPractices.md#smaller-images-without-npmyarn).